 Having a teenager myself I know how impossible it is to get them to even lift their heads up from their phones and computers.
 What they need is to get out and get some fresh air and exercise.
 Easier said than done you might say.
 Well yes, I don’t recommend taking them anywhere without a phone signal (what a disaster that would be – queue Kevin and Perry style huffing and puffing), at least not for any longer than a couple of days.
 But if you are looking for things to do with kids in Scotland I have come up with some ideas.
 Through a lot of experimenting I have come up with the following list of things of activities you can try out with your little bundles of joys, and you never know, you might even get a glimpse of that smile you haven’t seen since they were 11.

 Remember, any activity you do has to be cool!
-Even though they might surprise themselves and actually enjoy themselves, what they are really thinking is how cool would this photo be on Instagram, or how cool will my pals think I am when I tell them what I’ve been doing (also good bargaining tools – think how good the photos would be on your instagram son).
+Even though they might surprise themselves and actually have fun, what they are really thinking is 'how cool would this photo be on Instagram?', or how cool will my pals think I am when I tell them what I’ve been doing (also good bargaining tools – think how good the photos would be on your Instagram son).

 1. Canoeing or Kayaking